Kurumii-ii/Animated-Profile-For-Discord-Bot/README.md

 ### What You Need
 * Your Bot Token
-* Image To Use For Your Bot Profile
+* Images To Use As Your Bot Profile

 ### How To Use ( Install Python First If You Still Haven't )